kishores2410/What-is-new-Azure/README.md

 This project, "What's New in Azure", serves as an automated news updater for Azure services.
 It's designed to help developers, IT professionals, or anyone interested in Azure stay updated with the latest changes, updates, or announcements from Azure.

 The project uses a Python Azure Function that is triggered every 12 hours.
-It fetches updates from the Azure feed and posts them on Twitter, allowing followers on Twitter to get timely updates about Azure.
+It fetches updates from the Azure feed and posts them on Twitter, allowing followers on Twitter (X) to get timely updates about Azure.

 ## Connect on Twitter

-For more updates and information on Azure Services, follow on Twitter: [What is new in Azure](https://x.com/WhatsNewInAzure)
+For more updates and information on Azure Services, follow on Twitter (X): [What is new in Azure](https://x.com/WhatsNewInAzure)

 ## This can be particularly useful for: